 Plus the Specific Safeguarding Issues of:

-We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mrs Everitt (Head of School).
-Mrs Collinson (Executive Headteacher) and Mrs Deeming are both Deputy Designated Safeguarding Leads.
+We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mrs Collinson (Headteacher).
+Mrs Everitt (Deputy Headteacher), Mrs Deeming and Miss East are Deputy Designated Safeguarding Leads.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.
 At least one senior member of staff is qualified in Safer Recruitment Procedures.